 - Always Automation

-Setting queue automation to "never" is a safe choice best used when you are still getting started with Rossum and working out the kinks, or if 100% accuracy is an absolute priority.
+Setting queue automation to "never" is a safe choice.
+It's best used when you are still getting started with Rossum and working out the kinks or if 100% accuracy is an absolute priority.

 The "never" automation level puts every document processed by Rossum's AI through human review, even if all fields are marked as automated.
 Your team will have a chance to quickly flip through the fields captured by Rossum and ensure that the data is 100% consistent with their expectations before it's confirmed and sent downstream.